Delboy/DryDrops/README.md

 - Drinks for recovering alcoholics
 - Alcohol-free beverages
 - Alcohol-free drinks for pregnant women
-- Drinks that are suitable for people practicing sobriety
+- Drinks that are suitable for people practising sobriety
 - Drinks that are suitable for people who are straight edge

 These phrases can also be used in the metadata at the head of the page.